DivineOmega/omega-search/README.md

 ## Usage

-Using Search is easy.
+Using Omega Search is easy.
 Take a look at the following example.

 ```php
 use \DivineOmega\OmegaSearch\OmegaSearch;